-Making decisions about alcohol and other drugs is something we are all faced with at point in our life.
+Making decisions about alcohol and other drugs is something we are all faced with at some point in our life.
 For many, these choices first happen once we get to college.
-The Health & Wellness Hub is here to aid you as find yourself facing these choices.
+The Health & Wellness Hub is here to aid you as you find yourself facing these choices.

 What You Should Know About Alcohol

 We provide education and resources on responsible, low risk alcohol use.
 We want you to know about the affects alcohol has on your body, your overall life, and, of course, on your academics.
 We especially want you to know what happens when you or someone you know uses alcohol in high risk ways.

 What is Low Risk Use?